spinnaker/dcd-spec/PIPELINE_TEMPLATES.md

 files are intended to be version-controlled alongside your code, we felt it necessary to choose a format that was more human-first leaning.

-## Q. What are the differences between Template Variables and Pipline Parameters?
+## Q. What are the differences between Template Variables and Pipeline Parameters?

 One potential confusing part about Pipeline Templates are the differences between Variables and Parameters.
 Variables are a concept for Pipeline Templates